iabhishekraj/traininfo/README.md

-This application is very useful to get the information related to train.
+By using this application, you can get the information related to train.
 Such as :-
 1. live status of train
 2. PNR Status
 3. Get Train Route